Skuleberget: Recreation

-Various tourist facilities are located in connection with the mountain, which is also part of the tourist destination Höga Kusten Turism.
+Various tourist facilities are located in connection with the mountain, which is also part of the tourist destination Höga Kusten Turism (High Coast Tourism).

-Kramfors municipality's largest alpine ski resort with three lifts (including a fixed four-seater lift, inaugurated in midsummer 2021, which replaced the two-seater lift from 1965) and four slopes (six slopes with two link passages).
+Kramfors municipality's largest alpine ski resort with three lifts, including a fixed four-seater lift, opened in midsummer 2021, which replaced the two-seater lift from 1965, and four slopes (six slopes with two link passages).
 The chairlift is also run in summer for transporting pedestrians.

-On the south side of Skuleberget is the adventure attraction FriluftsByn, an outdoor village which includes a play area, social areas, and a beach, and a former labyrinth.
+On the south side of Skuleberget is the FriluftsByn attraction, an outdoor village which includes a play area, social areas, and a beach, and a former labyrinth.